It's confusing when you send what you thought was a "free" international wire, only for your recipient to be charged an unexpected fee.

 Can SWIFT payment fees be avoided?

 If you are sending funds in the recipient’s local currency, a rising trend is to circumvent SWIFT through local payment rails.
-For example, if you’re sending Euros to Europe, the financial services provider may choose to route the payment through Single Euro Payments Area (SEPA).
+For example, if you’re sending euros to Europe, the financial services provider may choose to route the payment through Single Euro Payments Area (SEPA).
 With SEPA, payments are direct bank transfers and are not sent through intermediary banks.
 This means the transfers are faster and intermediary bank fees are avoided.
 Similar local payment systems include Faster Payments Service (FPS) for British Pound Sterling (GBP) payments and Electronic Funds Transfer for Canadian dollars (CAD).
-But note, not every bank or neobank will have the ability to send funds through these local routes.
+But note, not every bank or neobank will have the ability to send funds through these local routes, and you'll need to look into the specifics around your bank or banking partner to see what your options are.